Last Updated on May 18, 2023 by Dave Farquhar

 Telecommunications got much faster during the 90s, which was something else the Internet needed in order to be viable.
 In 1990, most people who had modems had modems that transmitted 1,200 or 2,400 bits per second.
 By 1999, my Internet connection transmitted at 256 kilobits per second.
 When I went online in 1999, my modem speed was 200 times faster than it had been in 1990.

 By today’s standards, that 256-kilobit speed is anemic, but it was fast enough to stream audio.
 Commercializing streaming audio came later, and connections still had to speed up a bit for streaming video to be practical.
 But the jump from 56-kilobit dialup to always-on broadband made these things possible.
+We ended the 1990s with what could best be described as minimum-viable-product broadband, but it was the decade that computers started getting broadband.

 The first 32-bit computers and operating systems appeared in the 1980s, but 32-bit computing didn’t go mainstream until 1995.
 That brought numerous benefits, including increased speed and access to up to 4 gigabytes of memory.
 The increase in power made it possible to greatly improve reliability and, later, security.
 It also made full pre-emptive multitasking practical.
 Prior to 32-bit operating systems, multitasking was rare, or didn’t exist at all.
 You could only run one program at a time, so you had to exit one program and load another.
 Some operating systems let you pause one program to switch to another, or they offered so-called “cooperative” multitasking, where programs would tell the computer when they weren’t busy so another program could have your attention.
 In some cases this meant a program in the background hogged the computer’s attention while you tried to work in a different one.

 Hardware and software improved dramatically in the 1990s, making 3D graphics much more practical.
 While 3D graphics existed in the 1980s, it was generally wireframe graphics that required you to use a lot of imagination to fill in the gaps.
 Then in 1992, id software released a 3D remake of a popular 2D maze shoot-’em-up game from 1981 called Castle Wolfenstein.
 The timing was good.
 In 1992 there were still a lot of aging PCs still hanging around that wouldn’t run Wolfenstein 3D, but Microsoft Windows 3.1 came out that year, and if your PC could run Windows 3.1, it was powerful enough to play Wolfenstein 3D.
-Even some PCs that were marginal for Windows could still run Wolfenstein 3D.

 A year later, id software followed up with the smash hit Doom, which was even more ambitious graphically.
 And as the decade wore on, ever more ambitious 3D first-person shooter games came out, fueling demand for faster CPUs and graphics cards to make them more realistic.

 Today we take 3D gaming from a first-person perspective for granted.
 But in the 1990s, it was still very new and it advanced very quickly through the decade.
+The first person shooter as we know it today first appeared on computers during the 1990s.
+The graphics from the early 3D first person shooter games look quaint today, but less quaint than the wireframe 3D we got in the 1980s.

 Mainstream CPU speed accelerated dramatically throughout the 1990s, driven by newer and more demanding software.
 Although their best days were behind them, in 1990, there was still a market for 8-bit computers running at 1 MHz with 64K of memory, such as the Commodore 64.
 A top-of-the-line PC in 1990 sported a 486 processor running at 33 MHz and had between 2 and 4 megabytes of RAM, expandable to 16 megabytes.